 Rose-tinted grasses is a garden design practice covering London, Kent and the South East of England, owned by me, garden designer Saul Abbott.

-As an introduction to garden design i undertook a City & Guilds course at Lewisham College in 2006 whilst working as a head gardener for a garden design business based in West London.
-Later, i studied at the more esteemed Capel Manor which gave me the confidence in 2007 to undertake my first garden design commision in Stoke Newington, London.
+My studies in garden design started with a City & Guilds course at Lewisham College in 2006 whilst working as a head gardener for a garden designer based in West London.
+Later, i studied at the more esteemed Capel Manor college which gave me the confidence in 2007 to undertake my first garden design commision in Stoke Newington, London.

-With an added 15 years experience as a professional horticulturalist and landscaper, I have a deep understanding of all of the elements that make up a garden and I have used this knowledge in the past to teach horticulture and landscaping skills and techniques to young adults as part of a previous role at an horticultural charity.
+With an added 15 years experience as a professional horticulturist and landscaper I have a deep understanding of all of the elements that make up a garden and I have used this knowledge in the past to teach horticulture and landscaping skills and techniques to young adults, as part of a previous role at an horticultural charity.

 In terms of garden design, there are 4 key ingredients that, in my mind, constitute a well-designed garden: